Clever/who-is-who/README.md

 ## Deployment

-The following environemnt variables must be set to run the API:
+The following environment variables must be set to run the API:

 - `DOMAIN`
 - `PORT`